wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 PROTIP: Training vendors provide you a choice to use a browser without installing anything.
 But a more performant (satisfying) approach is to install credentials and work from your laptop's Terminal program.

-I have step-by-step instructions to get CLI installed and configured:
+Using a If you have have step-by-step instructions to get CLI installed and configured:

    * For AWS CLI, see https://wilsonmar.github.io/aws-onboarding

    * For Azure CLI, see https://wilsonmar.github.io/azure-onboarding

    * For GCP CLI, see https://wilsonmar.github.io/gcp
    <br /><br />

-Here are the options for hands-on learning:
+Here are the options for hands-on learning subscriptions:

 * A <a href="#KodeKloud">KodeKloud</a> includes access to a KataKoda-powered <a target="_blank" href="https://kodekloud.com/courses/enrolled/675122">lab environment</a> for one hour at a time.
 The instances come up quickly.